THS-International/website/src/markdown-pages/faq.md

           since we cannot accomodate more people due to space and budget.
         title: Do I have to be a new masters or exchange student at KTH to attend?
       - description: >-
+          You do not need to be a THS member to attend our events.
+THS is our central Student Union, and we are a project group within the Student Union, similar to a THS association.

+          We organize these events for our new students, so as long as you are attending KTH and fall into one of our responsible study programs, then you are allowed to attend!
+        title: Do I need to be a THS member to attend the events?
+      - description: >-
           Unfortunately, you cannot bring a guest to our events.
 This is due to making sure that all of our students get a fair chance to attend events.